 Production of the Diana stopped in the 1970s.

 While considered a failure at the time, some photographers relish the Diana’s soft, unpredictable and dream-like images and it has taken on something of a cult status .
-As a result an original Diana in good condition can sell for “premium collector dollars”.This article originally appeared in Newsletter 5 sent as an email on 10th March 2013.
+As a result an original Diana in good condition can sell for “premium collector dollars”.This article was first published in the Indhhk email Newsletter 5 sent out on 10th March 2013.

 Related Indhhk articles: